 You’ll need a car to reach the SHARON TEMPLE, a National Historic Site in the Village of Sharon, roughly an hour’s drive northeast of TORONTO.
 Built from 1825-1832 by a small religious community known as The Children of Peace (former Quakers), the site encompasses 9 historic buildings in a park-like setting.Completed in 1832 and restored in 2011, The Temple is located at 18,974 Leslie Street, East Gwillimbury Township – http://www.sharontemple.ca or 905-478-2389.
 COLOUR PHOTOS – http://www.smallhomebigstart.com

 Other buildings on the site – David Willison’s Study, 1829; Ebenezer Doan House of 1819; the “cookhouse” where communal meals were served; the “drive shed” with its period carriages; and David Willson’s round outhouse.

 <PHOTO – @normyvision . . . #streetsoftoronto . . . #toronto>

+The TORONTO ZOO’s snow leopards Ena, Mylo, and Kita are shown from 9:30am to 4:30pm daily.
 One source estimates there are 4,500 to 7,500 snow leopards in the wild and other sources say that number is between 2,500 and 10,000.
 It is very difficult to get scientifically accurate numbers, as these cats are so elusive and currently, only 2% of their habitat has been thoroughly studied.
 Threats to snow leopards include poaching, habitat loss, farmer retaliation kills, and more recently groups of wild mastiff dogs.